paravena/truenorth-calculator/README.md

-Note: Is not ideal to have so many Database related environment variables, When I was deploying this web app in Railway I had only one but when I migrated this to Vercel, they starting growing, I didn't have enough time to fix this issue
+Note: Is not ideal to have so many Database related environment variables, When I was deploying this web app in Railway I had only one but when I migrated this to Vercel, they started growing, I didn't have enough time to fix this issue

 ## Database setup